colburncodes/react-unsplash/README.md

 * React

 # Future Technology
-Plan to add React Query library to handle fetching data and caching data.
+Plan to add React Query library to handle fetching and caching data.